rabbit diet and gastrointestinal track diseases and health

 GASTROINTESTINAL TRACT:

 Based on the above information you may have gotten the idea that GI health is a big issue in rabbits and you're correct.
-I often think of rabbits as little horsesrabbit that can colic and have GI problems at the drop of a hat.
+I often think of rabbits as little horses that can colic and have GI problems at the drop of a hat.
 The best way to treat GI problems is to avoid it by feeding the correct diet.
 Some of the more common problems include diarrhea, anorexia and gut stasis/lack of fecal production.
 If any of these problems are noted, your bunny must be examined by a veterinarian who will direct the treatment based on your specific pet’s disease problems.
 An issue that I’ve seen occasionally occurs when an owner is concerned about potential diarrhea, but upon examination of the rabbit it is producing normal feces.
 With a through history we find that these rabbits are only producing a soft fecal pellet once daily and all else is normal.
 This is the best GI problem to have because it is normal.
 Rabbits produce a special type of feces that is only partially digested and stored in their cecum.
 About once daily they will pass this large soft pellet and eat it.
 The ingestion of this cecaltroph is a natural way of recycling B Vitamins and nutrients and is normal for bunnies.
 Some pet rabbits fed a rich diet will fail to consume their cecaltroph and owners often are concerned that this is diarrhea.
 It is not.
 True diarrhea is the abnormal consistency of all feces produced and will often cause fecal staining around the rectum and on the tail.
 This is a medical problem that should be addressed, cecaltrophy is not.
 Also, if your rabbit fails to eat the cecaltroph it will not cause any harm.

 The failure to eat (anorexia) and/or the failure to produce feces is a serious and potentially life threatening problem and all rabbits showing these signs should be examined by a veterinarian.
 Generally speaking the rabbits are treated with fluids, high fiber diet, medications to increase GI movement and pain medications.
 However, treatment will vary depending upon the primary cause of the illness.
 Home care often involves making a pellet slurry and syringe feeding several times daily until the rabbit eats voluntarily.